-As a small business, establishing a powerful brand is non negotiable.
+In 2023, establishing a powerful brand is non-negotiable.
 Nearly 60% of customers prefer buying new products from familiar brands, meaning that you already face an uphill battle if you are not already a known brand in your industry.

-When you develop a brand that speaks directly to your target audience’s needs, your marketing amplifies, allowing you to compete with much larger companies at a fraction of the advertising cost.
-In this article (Updated for 2020), we will discuss the foundational steps businesses should take to develop a magnetizing brand presence.
+When you are building a brand that speaks directly to your target market’s needs, your marketing amplifies, allowing you to compete with much larger companies at a fraction of the advertising cost.

 What is a Brand?

-Before we discuss building a massive brand, it is essential to identify what a brand is at its core.
+Before we discuss the intricate details of how to build a brand, it is essential to identify what a brand is at its core.
 And to best determine what a brand is, it is helpful to consider what a brand is not.

 First, a brand is not a logo, a product, or a service.